ksator/openconfig-demo-with-juniper-devices/README.md

 ##### Ansible playbooks:
 All playbooks are named **pb.*.yml**
+- **pb.oc.bgp.yaml** -This playbook configures the devices with Openconfig BGP.
+It also checks the new operationnal states of the configured devices.
+- **pb.rollback.yml** -This playbook rollbacks the configuration on the devices.

 ##### Ansible Inventory file:
 The default 'hosts' file is supposed to live in /etc/ansible/hosts